Which discount percentage drives the highest conversion rate?

 Discount Percentages That Convert Best

-Hence the question, which discount percentages are most effective?
-Although it is impossible to provide a definitive, universal result, data and findings have revealed certain ranges are more effective than others.
+Hence, the question: which discount percentages are most effective?
+Although it is impossible to provide a definitive, universal result, data and findings have revealed that certain ranges are more effective than others.

 50% discount stands out as the most popular, with the highest percentage of mentions.
 This suggests that people are especially drawn to offers where they can save half the price.